-- 1. The State Patent Bureau shall conduct, within one month from the receipt of the application, a formal examination of the application documents: check whether or not the documents specified in subparagraphs 1 to 3 of paragraph 4 of Article 16 of this Law have been filed and whether they comply with the formal requirements. - 2.
-The State Patent Bureau shall recognise an application as having been filed and shall accord to it a date of filing and a number, provided that the documents specified in subparagraphs 1 to 3 of paragraph 4 of Article 16 of this Law have been filed and all the formal requirements have been complied with. - 3.
-Having performed the actions specified in paragraph 2 of this Article, the State Patent Bureau shall supply the applicant or his representative with a notice of acceptance of the application wherein the date of filing of the application and the number accorded to it shall be indicated. - 4.
-Having accorded the application a date of filing, the State Patent Bureau shall check whether or not all the documents specified in paragraph 4 of Article 16 of this Law have been filed, whether they comply with the requirements of this Law and the Regulations. - 5.
-Having ascertained that not all the documents specified in paragraph 4 of Article 16 of this Law have been filed or that the documents do not comply with the requirements of this Law and the Regulations, the State Patent Bureau shall notify the applicant or his representative thereof in writing, pointing out the deficiencies and which deficiencies must be remedied.
-If the deficiencies in the application are not remedied or lacking documents are not submitted within three months from the sending of the notification, the State Patent Bureau shall recognise the application as having not been filed and shall notify the applicant or his representative thereof in writing.
+1. The State Patent Bureau shall, within the time limit set out in the Regulations, conduct a formal examination of the application documents: check whether or not the documents specified in paragraph 4 of Article 16 of this Law have been filed.

+2. The State Patent Bureau shall recognise an application as having been filed and shall accord to it a date of filing and a number, provided that the documents specified in paragraph 1 of Article 17 of this Law have been filed.

+3. Having performed the actions specified in paragraph 2 of this Article, the State Patent Bureau shall supply the applicant or his representative with a notice of acceptance of the application wherein the date of filing of the application and the number accorded to it shall be indicated.

+4. Having ascertained that the documents specified in subparagraphs 1-8 of paragraph 4 of Article 16 of this Law have not been filed or that the said documents do not satisfy the requirements of this Law and the Regulations, the State Patent Bureau shall notify the applicant or his representative in writing, pointing out the deficiencies and the suggestions how to remedy them.
+If the deficiencies are not remedied within the time limit set out in the Regulations, the State Patent Bureau shall recognise the document or the application as having not been filed and shall notify the applicant or his representative in writing.

-6. Having accorded the application a date of filing, a certified copy of the application may be issued, if the applicant submits a request and a document confirming that fixed fee has been paid.
+5. Having accorded the application a date of filing, a certified copy of the application may be issued, if the applicant submits a request to this end and pays a fixed fee.